justinbrowncodes/Heart_Failure_Predictor/README.md

 This pivot table illustrates some relevant averages between Death Events and various numerical categories:
-![alt text](https://github.com/justinbrowncodes/Heart_Failure_Predictor/blob/master/plots/numpivot.JPG "Pivot Table")
+![alt text](https://github.com/justinbrowncodes/Heart_Failure_Predictor/blob/master/plots/numpivot.JPG "Pivot Table") Notice that the average age is higher for positive Death Events (Basically, most of the deceased patients are older).
+Because of this metric alone, I was most likely going to use "age" as a category for training the models.
+However, the "serum sodium" category has very similar averages for both negative and positive death events.
+I considered this catagory mostly unhelpful for training the models later on.

 This is the correlation Heatmap that helps recognize if two categories are closely related.
 Discovering any strong correlations early on is vital for avoiding multicolinearity within the models.